awahl2/InkluLink/README.md

-# CHROME ACCESSIBILITY EXTENSION
+# Chrome Accessibility Extension

-InkluLink was created to enhance web accessibility for those with different needs, including those with dyslexia, color blindness, and hearing imparements.
+InkluLink was created to enhance web accessibility for those with different needs, including those with dyslexia, color blindness, and hearing impairments.
 InkluLink is simplistic while containing extensive customization options.

-## LICENSE
+## License

-This project is under the MIT License.
-See LICENSE file for more details.
+This project is under the [MIT License](https://github.com/awahl2/InkluLink/blob/main/LICENSE).